IOT-123/AssimilateCrouton/README.md

 Heartbeat card - broken with LWT.

-Custom advanced editting cards (like scheduling) that add with flag from device info.
+Custom advanced editing cards (like scheduling) that add with flag from device info.